 Community Planning + Conservation

-We bring experience, compelling graphic tools and a rigorous process to help guide creative teams, communities and stakeholders through the steps of crafting a fully thought-out vision to realize project and community goals.
+We bring experience, compelling graphic tools and a rigorous process to help inspire creative teams, communities and stakeholders through the steps of crafting a fully thought-out vision to realize project and community goals.
 We are believers in the power of a strong and compelling vision that often drives design innovation.

 We give special attention to fostering relationships and understanding the culture, the history and the DNA of a place.
-We are experienced in preparing comprehensive conservation strategies, community plans, development standards and master plans to ensure that a project’s vision is protected and realized.
+We are experienced in preparing comprehensive conservation strategies, community plans, general plans, development standards and master plans to ensure that a project’s vision is protected and realized.

 Understanding and respecting the land and environment is key to the success of any design endeavor.
-We bring together the fields of site design, landscape and planning and put that together with community building.
+We bring together the fields of site design, landscape architecture, placemaking and planning and put that together with community building.
 We think of ourselves as stewards of the land, and treat every design problem as such.

 Santa Clara Valley Agricultural Plan: Investing in Our Working Lands for Regional Resilience